 College students not only get a tuition-free higher education, they get a stipend to cover their living expenses and books.
 In contrast, American college students get the privilege of $35,000 in average debt.

 If you were looking for a place where democratic socialism appears to be working, you’d be hard pressed to find a better example than Denmark.
 Compared to our country, Denmark has higher wages, less poverty, less inequality, shorter work hours, lower carbon emissions, longer life expectancy, lower infant mortality rates, less unemployment, less depression, less crime, and less suicide.
 And the list goes on.

-Columnist and Nobel winning economist Paul Krugman summed it up the best: “Danes get a lot of things right,” he wrote, “and in so doing refute just about everything U.S. conservatives say about economics.”
+Columnist and Nobel Prize-winning economist Paul Krugman summed it up best: “Danes get a lot of things right,” he wrote, “and in so doing refute just about everything U.S. conservatives say about economics.”

 Of course, no country is perfect, and policies that work in one place may not prevail in another.
 Conservative pundits, along with Hillary Clinton, have harped especially on Denmark’s small and largely homogenous population.
 It’s intrinsically different from the United States, they say.

 But I think there’s plenty that we can learn from seeing Denmark as a model.